kyouko-taiga/mushi/README.md

 If however you want to override them for whatever reason, please refer to the section [Handling configuration](#handling-configuration) before continuing this tutorial.

 Before we can run our server, we need to initialize the database.
-Open a terminal to the root of mushi and type the following:
+Open a terminal to the root of Mushi and type the following:

 ```
 mkdir data